Leslla2026/Leslla2026.github.io/hidden_book_abstracts.md

 Kinner, J. E. (2018).
 Weiterbildungskollegs in Nordrhein-Westfalen.
 Die zweite Chance. nds.
 Die Zeitschrift der Bildungsgewerkschaft, 1(18), 16–17.
 Ständige Wissenschaftliche Kommission der Kultusministerkonferenz (SWK) (2022).
 Digitalisierung im Bildungssystem: Gutachten. https://www.pedocs.de/volltexte/2022/25273/pdf/SWK_2022_Digitalisierung_im_Bildungss ystem.pdf von Maurice, J., & Will, G. (2021).
 Geflüchtete Kinder und Jugendliche im deutschen Bildungssystem Zentrale Befunde der Studie ReGES (Nr.
 2; Forschung kompakt).LIfBi. https://www.lifbi.de/Portals/2/Publikationen/Transferberichte/LIfBi%20Forschung%20 kompakt/LIfBi-Forschung-kompakt_02_ReGES.pdf?ver=SuOttv-xVVnUfPzpWHh8SA%3d%3d

+### Kaatje Dalderop, non specificato
+### Annemarie Nuwenhoud, non specificato
+IN-PERSON WORKSHOP

+### _Research-based practice, practice-based research; bridging the gap_

+Research and practice in adult second language and literacy education are often described as operating in separate worlds.
+Researchers and practitioners typically work in different institutional settings, on different locations, and within their own professional networks.
+Yet, both groups share the common goal of improving teaching and learning (Sato & Loewen, 2022).
+In the LESLLA field, where learners are often vulnerable and educational resources can be limited, effective collaboration between research and practice is particularly important.

+LESLLA explicitly promotes research-based practice (www.leslla.org).
+However, not all research leads to immediate or visible benefits for learners.
+This may raise ethical questions when LESLLA learners are involved as participants in research projects (e.g. Fox et al., 2020; Michaud et al., 2022; Shepperd & Dalderop, 2026).
+How do we balance the need for rigorous research with the responsibility to protect and support learners?
+How can research projects be shaped in ways that are both scientifically relevant and meaningful for classroom practice?

+At the same time, practitioners regularly encounter challenges and questions in their daily teaching practice that could inform meaningful research, but these questions do not always reach the research community (Sato & Loewen, 2022).
+This highlights the need for better communication, clearer roles, and more accessible channels between research and practice.

+This workshop focuses on how research and practice in the LESLLA field can strengthen one another by improving the way information is shared and collaboration is organized.
+Central questions include: Who is responsible for translating research into practice?
+How can practitioners’ questions be incorporated into research agendas?
+And which intermediaries can help bridge these two domains?

+The workshop will start with two short presentations.
+The first presentation will discuss the research-practice information landscape in the Netherlands, focusing on how research findings are currently disseminated to practitioners in adult language and literacy education, which will be illustrated by some recent examples.
+The second presentation will present a concrete example of collaborative research within a European LESLLA-related project, highlighting practical lessons learned about researcher–practitioner collaboration.

+Following the presentations, participants will take part in a guided discussion.
+They will reflect on their own roles as researchers, practitioners, or both, and identify concrete needs, barriers, and opportunities for collaboration in the LESLLA field as well as topics LESLLA research needs to address.

+Practical outcomes of the workshop include: a shared overview of key challenges in communication between research and practice in LESLLA; a set of concrete strategies for improving collaboration, such as roles, formats, or channels for knowledge exchange; input for LESLLA’s research agenda, explicitly grounded in practitioners’ needs.

+The workshop aims to support more sustainable and ethically informed collaboration between research and practice, ultimately contributing to more effective teaching for LESLLA learners.

+References
+Fox, A., Baker, S., Charitonos, K., Jack, V., & Moser-Mercer, B. (2020).
+Ethics-in-practice in fragile contexts: Research in education for displaced persons, refugees and asylum seekers.
+British Educational Research Journal, 46(4), 829–847. https://doi.org/10.1002/berj.3618
+Michaud, A. H., Fortier, V., & Amireault, V. (2022).
+“Do I have to sign my real name?”
+Ethical and methodological challenges in multilingual research with adult SLIFE learning French as a second language.
+Languages, 7(126), 1–16. https://doi.org/https://doi.org/10.3390/languages7020126
+Sato, M., & Loewen, S. (2022).
+The research-practice dialogue in second language learning and teaching: past, present and future.
+The Modern Language Journal, 106(3), 509–527. https://doi.org/10.1111/modl.12791
+Shepperd, L., & Dalderop, K. (2026).
+Why should I care?
+Research ethics in the field of adult L2 literacy.
+Dutch Journal of Applied Linguistics, 1–17. https://doi.org/10.51751/dujal60196
+Fox, A., Baker, S., Charitonos, K., Jack, V., & Moser-Mercer, B. (2020).
+Ethics-in-practice in fragile contexts: Research in education for displaced persons, refugees and asylum seekers.
+British Educational Research Journal, 46(4), 829–847. https://doi.org/10.1002/berj.3618
+Michaud, A. H., Fortier, V., & Amireault, V. (2022).
+“Do I have to sign my real name?”
+Ethical and methodological challenges in multilingual research with adult SLIFE learning French as a second language.
+Languages, 7(126), 1–16. https://doi.org/https://doi.org/10.3390/languages7020126
+Sato, M., & Loewen, S. (2022).
+The research-practice dialogue in second language learning and teaching: past, present and future.
+The Modern Language Journal, 106(3), 509–527. https://doi.org/10.1111/modl.12791
+Shepperd, L., & Dalderop, K. (2026).
+Why should I care?
+Research ethics in the field of adult L2 literacy.
+Dutch Journal of Applied Linguistics, 1–17. https://doi.org/10.51751/dujal60196

+### Patsy Egan, ATLAS Director, Hamline University.
+### Janet Isserlis, Independent Researcher.
+IN-PERSON WORKSHOP?

+### _Lifelong learning: Practitioners celebrate the work of Heide Wrigley in the best way we know how

+Since its inception, Heide Spruck Wrigley has been instrumental in advocating for policy and practice that acknowledge the unique strengths and needs of LESLLA learners.
+Over the years, her writing, materials development, guidance and hands-on support to practitioners around the world have been critical in furthering understanding of and approaches to design and implementation of learner-centered strategies enabling practitioners to develop and utilize classroom practices specifically suited to LESLLA learners.
+Facilitated by colleagues of Dr. Wrigley, this workshop will focus on strategies and materials that carry her work and scholarship forward by centering learners’ strengths, cultivating learner authority and agency, and grounding instruction in evidence-based research and practices.
+Sharing materials and processes that have worked in classrooms situated in various contexts, presenters will demonstrate classroom activities and approaches informed by our knowledge of language and literacy development, including elements of translanguaging, development of literacy in first and additional languages.
+Participants are invited to share their own strategies in this interactive session.

+ References?